HaitaoMao/HaitaoMao.github.io/pages/Friends.md

         <p>
             <a href="http://dse.cse.msu.edu/">Data Science and Engineering Lab</a>, Michigan State University
             <br>
-                I will spent my best PhD adverture on the next coming five years with Prof Jiliang Tang.
+                I am spending my best PhD adverture on the next coming five years with Prof Jiliang Tang.
+I really enjoy the life here.
+JT always support me on my research road.
+My collaboration with Wei Jin, Hongzhi Wen, Haoyu Han is fantastic.
+They not only give opinions on research, but also help me to write code efficently.
+ALl labmates help a lot in my everyday life, like Han Xu, Yuxuan Wan, Jie Ren would like to catch me up.
         </p>
     </li>
     <li>